February 07, 2025 6 min read

 Everyone loves carpets.
-However, as smaller plants that grow on the substrate they have less access to light and are more delicate than larger, robust plants.
-With a little specialized attention, various carpets can be grown with high success rates in a low tech tank.
+However, as smaller plants growing on the substrate, they have less access to light and are more delicate than larger, more robust plants.
+With a little specialist attention, a variety of carpets can be grown with high success rates in a low-tech aquarium.

-Growing a carpet without the help of CO2 injection is like trying to build muscle with limited access to good protein, or swimming without wearing goggles.
-It is definitely possible, but success becomes highly dependent on overcoming 3 challenges:
+Growing a carpet without the help of CO2 injection is like trying to build muscle with limited access to good protein, or swimming without goggles.
+It can be done, but success depends heavily on overcoming 3 challenges:

 LIGHT

-Carpets need decent lighting to reach them as they lay at the point furthest away from the tank, on the substrate but many low tech tanks choose to use low lighting due to fear of algae.
-Many of the more attractive species of carpeting plants grow better with more light.
+Carpets need decent lighting to reach them as they lie at the furthest point from the tank, on the substrate, but many low-tech tanks choose to use low lighting for fear of algae.
+Many of the more attractive types of carpet plants grow better with more light.

 CO2